-Intact Genomics will present at Advances in Genome Biology and Technology General Meeting (AGBT) 2017 in Florida, USA
+Intact Genomics presented at Advances in Genome Biology and Technology General Meeting (AGBT) 2017 in Florida, USA

-Intact Genomics will present a Poster presentation of ‘Single Molecule Sequencing of 100 to 200 kb DNA Fragments to Rapidly and Cost-Effectively Assemble de novo Arthropod Genomes’ at the 2017 Advances in Genome Biology and Technology General Meeting (AGBT) from February 13-16, 2017 in Hollywood, Florida.
+Intact Genomics presented a Poster presentation of ‘Single Molecule Sequencing of 100 to 200 kb DNA Fragments to Rapidly and Cost-Effectively Assemble de novo Arthropod Genomes’ at the 2017 Advances in Genome Biology and Technology General Meeting (AGBT) from February 13-16, 2017 in Hollywood, Florida.

 Intact Genomics CEO, Dr. Chengcang Charles Wu was invited to speak about FAC technology at Functional Metagenomics 2016 in Inderøy, Norway, September 25-28, 2016.